descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

 This document proposes adding additional constructors to `function_ref` [^p0792r6] in order to make it easier to use, more efficient and safer to use with common use cases.

 Currently, a `function_ref`, can be constructed from a lambda/functor, a free function pointer and a member function pointer.
-While the lambda/functor use case does supports type erasing the `this` pointer, its free/member function pointer constructors does NOT allow type erasing any arguments even though these two use cases are among the most common and valuable in the programming world.
+While the lambda/functor use case does supports type erasing the `this` pointer, its free/member function pointer constructors does NOT allow type erasing any arguments, even though these two use cases are common.

 <table>
 <tr>